The inversion algorithm is called by clicking the

 button in the manager panel.

-Picture shows an example of the generated display.
+shows an example of the generated display.

 The display consists of two regions.
 The larger, lower part contains a sketch of the input and output units of the network, while the upper line holds a series of buttons.
 Their respective functions are: